Harika-SVL/Git/notes.md

 ![Alt text](shots/64.JPG)

-* We look at all the senerio using graph representation using (git log --graph --oneline --all)command
+* We look at all the scenerio using graph representation using `git log --graph --oneline --all` command

 ![Alt text](shots/65.JPG)